-You can easily fix WooCommerce email problems with the WP Mail SMTP plugin.
+You can easily see sent WooCommerce emails with the WP Mail SMTP plugin.
 It adds complete logging for WooCommerce email notifications.

-This complete guide makes WooCommerce SMTP easy to configure, and you don’t need to contact your hosting provider to set it up.
+Our complete guide makes WooCommerce SMTP easy to configure in simple steps.
+You don’t need to contact your hosting provider to set it up.
 But White Glove Setup is available with the Elite license if you’d like someone else to handle the setup for you.

 How to Fix WooCommerce Not Sending Emails